phytec/phytec-eeprom-flashtool/docs/source/specification.rst

 API Version 3
 *************

-To overcome size limitations in API v2, API v3 introduces an extensible format with linked block structures.

-Goals:

-- Maintain compatibility with v2 (first 32 bytes unchanged, except version field = 3)
-- Enable flexible extension via blocks with no fixed size limits
+API v3 is backwards compatible with API v2.
+The block specification for the first 32 bytes is unchanged.
+Just the revision is incremented.
+Additionally we introduced an extension format.
+A linked list with a block structure without fixed size is used to add customizable data fields to the EEPROM.

 .. note::
    The minimum EEPROM image size for API v3 is **40 bytes** (32 bytes from API v2 + 8 bytes header).
+Products reserving only the ID-Page in the EEPROM cannot be used with API v3.

 Structure: